alexw611/thesis-iot-security/README.md

 cd attacks/
 pip install -r requirements_attacker.txt

+Note: The measurement scripts (data1.py, data2.py) are located in system/ but were executed from the MacBook.
+Their dependencies are covered by attacks/requirements_attacker.txt.

 ## ⚠️ Ethical Use and Legal Disclaimer

 **THIS REPOSITORY IS PUBLISHED SOLELY FOR ACADEMIC AND EDUCATIONAL PURPOSES AS PART OF A BACHELOR THESIS AT IU INTERNATIONALE HOCHSCHULE.**